pantor/learning-shifting-for-grasping/README.md

 ## Models

-TensorFlow models (via the tf.saver API) for both grasping and pushing are in the `models` directory.
+- TensorFlow models (via the tf.saver API) for the seperated grasping and pushing NN are in the `models` directory.
+- CAD models of the 3d-printed robotic gripper and the camera mount are in the `cad-models` directory.

 ## Installation